 where AES-128-ECB is defined in [2] (using MSB-wise zero-padded inputs) and % is the integer modulo operator.
 RPA_hash shall then be used by the device as it’s source RPA for its own packet transmissions.

-In order to resolve a RPA of an incoming packet the receiving device shall compute RPA_hash using the IRK of an assumed sender device and the RPA_prand communicated by the initiator at the beginning of the ranging block.
+In order to resolve an RPA of an incoming packet the receiving device shall compute RPA_hash using the IRK of an assumed sender device and the RPA_prand communicated by the initiator.
 If the result of the computation matches the received RPA, the incoming packet shall be marked as resolved.
 Otherwise, the incoming packet shall be marked as unresolved.
-If marked unresolved, the receiving device should recompute the RPA_hash using additional IRKs from further possible sender device’s until the incoming packet is marked as resolved, or the receiving device’s list of assumed sender IRKs is exhausted.
+If marked unresolved, the receiving device may retry the RPA_hash using other possible IRKs until the incoming packet is marked as resolved, or the receiving device’s list of possible IRKs is exhausted.

 The generation and mutual exchange of IRKs among initiator(s) and responder(s) is out of scope of this standard and may be conducted using higher layer methods.
+Note that devices may carry multiple IRKs to, e.g., assert privacy among multiple responders and/or ranging sessions.
+Again, methods for association and assignment of IRKs is not defined in this standard, but may be carried out using higher layer methods.

+Change in subsection "10.35.9.4 ADV-POLL" on p.54, l.
+7 as follows:

+The RPAprand field shall be set as specified in 10.35.9.2.1.
+During initialisation phase, the value of RPA_prand as conveyed in this message shall be used to compute RPA_hash in all following messages, until the initiator transmits another ADV-POLL message.

+Change in subsection "10.35.9.7 POLL" on p.56, l.
+16 as follows:

-The RPA Prand field shall be set as specified in 10.35.9.2.1.The RPA Hash and RPA Prand fields shall be set as specified in 10.35.9.2.1.
+The RPA Hash and RPA Prand fields shall be set as specified in 10.35.9.2.1.
+In the scope of a ranging round, the value of RPA_prand as conveyed in this message shall be used to compute RPA_hash in all following messages, until the initiator transmits another POLL or POLL (One-to-many) message.

 Change in subsection "10.35.9.11 ADV-CONF" on p.59, l.
 5 as follows:

-The RPA Hash field shall be set as specified in 10.35.9.2.1.
+The RPA_hash field shall be set as specified in 10.35.9.2.1.
+Note that if Message Content contains one or more Responder Address fields, each Responder Address in Message Content shall represent an eligible responder's RPA hash generated using the initiator's RPA_prand from the preceding ADV-POLL message along with that responder's IRK.

 Change in subsection "10.35.9.12 POLL (One-to-many)" on p.59, l.
-15 as follows:
+14-15 as follows: